MikeyBurkman/eggnog/README.md

 ```
 module.exports = {
   import: [
-    {
-      id: 'utils.logger', // Required module's ID
-      as: 'log' // An alias used only in the imports object below
-    },
-    'services.myService' // If no alias is needed, just list the ID as a string
+    'utils.logger',
+    'services.myService'
   ],
   init: init
 };

 function init(imports) {
-  var log = imports.log;
+  var log = imports['utils.logger'];
   var myService = imports['services.myService'];
   ...
   return {
-    // The return value from init() is what your module.exports
-    //   would have originally been
+    // The return value from init() is what your module.exports would have originally been
   };
 }
 ```